PaulKMandal/ML-Coursera/README.md

 ex2 - Logistic regression

-ex3 - All vs one Logistic regression for recognizing handwritten numbers from the MINST dataset.

-      Feedfoward part of a Neural Network
+ex3 - All vs one Logistic regression for recognizing handwritten numbers from the MINST dataset, feedfoward part of a Neural Network.

-ex4 - Neural Network to recognize handwritten numbers from the MINST dataset.
+ex4 - Neural Network to recognize handwritten numbers from the MINST dataset

 ex5 - Bias-Variance properties

 ex6 - Support Vector Machine for email spam classification

-ex7 - K-means for image compression

-      Principle Component Analysis for faces
+ex7 - K-means for image compression, principle Component Analysis for faces

 ex8 - Gaussian Anomoly Detection for server failures